shaunagm/WelcomeBot/README.md

 Proposed

-1) someone joins, says hi/hey/hello immediately, and no one responds for 60 seconds
+1. someone joins; says hi/hey/hello; no one responds for X seconds; bot RESPONDS [YES]
-2) someone says hi/hey/hello with no nicks after it, and no one responds for 60 seconds
+2. someone joins; says nothing for Y seconds; no one responds for X seconds; bot checks list of known nicks:
+    - if unknown RESPONDS
+    - if known PMs maintainers
-3) someone joins, says nothing, and no one responds for a while but they're still there?
+3. someone says hi/hey/hello with no nicks in channel after it; no one responds for X seconds; bot RESPONDS ?

 ## Responses

 May

-Include "maintainers" nicks so they get pinged?
+* Include "maintainers" nicks so they get pinged?
-Suggest waiting til the morning, or emailing.
+* Suggest waiting til the morning, or emailing.

 ## Implementation ideas

-Keep last line said in chat (remember that ircmsg will prob include joins and parts and nick changes.
+May want to keep a list of known nicks so channel regulars aren't constantly getting bugged by the bot.

 # How to help